Skip to Content

 How can I stay up-to-date on snow and ice control efforts?

-When a winter storm results in continuous severe conditions for more than two days, obtain updates on regular scheduled response levels by calling:
+During winter events, our interactive snow plow tracker map keeps you informed of the progress of road maintenance operations.
+View Township plow tracker app.
+When a winter storm results in continuous severe conditions for more than two days, obtain updates on regular scheduled response levels by visiting Snowfall Updates and Impacts or our Facebook or X (Twitter) feed.

 Snow safety tips